fa-hessari/MaterialEditText/README.md

 AppCompat v21 makes it easy to use Material Design EditText in our apps, but it's so limited.
 If you've tried that, you know what I mean.
 So I wrote MaterialEditText, the EditText in Material Design, with more features that [Google Material Design Spec](http://www.google.com/design/spec/components/text-fields.html) has introduced.

+## Attention
+This library is a forked version of the rengwuxian/materialedittext library but it supports AndroidX too.The minimumSDK was changed to 14 and the compileSDK was changed to 28.

 ## Features
 1. **Basic**